 - Street trees

-For Providence to be accessible and vibrant for all, these many different curb uses must be managed effectively.
-The Parking and Curb Management Division is working to strategically plan for the curb to be used most efficiently, accessibly, equitably, and sustainably.
+For Providence to be accessible and vibrant for all, these curb uses must be managed effectively.
+The Office of Curbside Administration works to ensure that Providence’s curb space is used in the most efficient, accessible, equitable, and sustainable way possible.

 Overnight Parking Program